thinking-with-computers/ludus-spec/README.md

 * It is immutable by default, including only persistent data structures.
 * It uses pattern-matching extensively.

+#### The spirit of Ludus
+"Ludus" is Roger Caillois's name for rule-bound play.
+To Logo, Ludus adds an emphasis on strictness.
+This is because the stricter the language, the better the errors you can generate.
+And better errors mean better learning.
+Also, because Ludus is meant for learners, a complex type system is unnecessary overhead.
+So, Ludus is meant to be as strict as you can plausibly be in a dynamic language.

 ### Syntax & language base

 #### Whitespace